What is an Annuity?

 Annuities can provide an incredible safety net.
 Older investors are particularly drawn to annuities as the threat of outliving their money from retirement accounts is a significant risk.
 Annuities can provide a guaranteed income stream for life, along with guarantee of principal.
-Think of the annuity as your basement.
-Laying that foundation will guarantee you have the money to make sure living expenses are met.
+Think of the annuity like building your financial future upon a solid unmovable rock foundation.

 In the past, people believed that annuities were for only wealthy individuals or families with a need to either shelter assets or ensure that large amounts of income would be guaranteed.
 But, alas, insurance companies are successfully marketing annuity products to middle and lower class families who also need to ensure that income continues in retirement.
 This is especially true as life expectancy for both men and women has increased dramatically of the last 40 years.
 Annuities are really the only investments that provide options for guaranteed income, a guaranteed return or a guarantee of the Principal.

 There are several variations and countless products to choose from, however they all share these common traits: